k4rkarov/phony-SSL/README.md

 # phony-SSL

-The Python script will serve an HTTPS server using a randomly generated 'certificate.pem' and 'key.pem' on localhost.
+The Python script will serve an HTTPS server using a randomly generated `certificatename.pem` and `privatekeyname.pem` on localhost.
 This allows for the creation of a fake, yet seemingly legitimate, login page.
-This script serves as a Proof of Concept (POC), particularly useful for registering evidence by demonstrating the ability to forge a webpage, such as for phishing attacks.
+This script serves as a Proof of Concept (POC), particularly useful for registering evidence by demonstrating the ability to forge an HTTPS webpage, such as for phishing attacks.

 #### Usage